 The methodology which is applied to this system is split into 3 major parts that are; formation of a network of sensors, the recommendation of plants (that includes e-commerce of seeds, alerts generation for maintenance of plants, consultation with gardeners) and campaign for plantation.
 The step taken first is based on the vital segment of the system i.e. to form a network of sensors to read the elements from the atmosphere and respective soil for a defined interval of time.
 These elements include temperature, humidity, degree of sunlight, and other air constituents like the concentration of nitrogen, carbon, etc. For soil, pH level, moisture, salinity level, and the water level will be noticed.
 All these readings, captured via sensors are obtained by a middle layer; component, responsible for communication among units of the system.
 Based on such readings, the system with the help of algorithms suggests a suitable plant with all the ratios of mentioned elements needed by it.

-Block diagram of Hardware unit required here

 The system then had the development of another module which provides convenience by providing the E-Commerce of seeds of the suggested plants.
 After plantation, the system gets enabled to generate the alerts based on the real-time needs of the planted plants.
 The tracking of the plants is also done via hardware unit.
 Hence the alerts focus the needs of a plant such as water level maintenance, protection from pests, fertilizers (as the soil itself isn’t sufficient as a source of nutrients), appropriate sunlight, etc. These alerts include the presence of elements and the ratio of constituents captured by it along with this the notification of the instructions e.g. Water your plant.

 The system is designed in a way so that it also provides consultation from the gardeners.
 For this part, the system take the request according to the location and responds as a provision of the list of gardeners available for the respective location.